Free File Alliance Is the Cheapest Way to File Your Taxes

 We could, in theory, have a return-free system, where the IRS sends you that information and how much it believes you owe, and you don’t have to file anything unless you disagree with it.

 Instead of this straightforward public service, we have the next best thing: A private system that helps the majority of Americans file a federal tax return for free.

 Except most of us don’t use it … because we don’t know it exists.

 The Free File Alliance MUST Let You File Taxes for Free

 The Free File Alliance is a public-private partnership between a group of tax software companies and the IRS.
-Nine companies are part of this agreement as of January 2021, according to its recent press release.
+Seven companies are part of this agreement as of January 2023, according to its recent press release.

 The problem, predictably, is that no one advertises the free services.